sshashka/MoviesApp/README.md

 ## techical stack
 - iOS 16 target
 - UIKit + SDWebImage + CoreData + Lottie ~~(in future)~~.
 All UI in code
-- MVP architecture, because MVC is kinda sus
+- MVP architecture
 - moduled system for all parts of programm
 - Delegate pattern usage
 ## Coming Soon
-- Autorization (via api provided tools, or hopefuly FireBase)
+- Autorization (via api provided tools, or hopefuly Firebase)
 - ~~Animations, because who does not like them(espectially when you hide poor api responce time with them)~~
 - ~~UI improvenets~~
 - Code improvements.
 Because I believe in perfection, and it's a very long journey to acheive it (and no, this will never be crossed =))